PathPlanning/SuboptimalSIPP/README.md

 ```
 or direct downloading.

 Built current project using **Qt Creator** or **CMake**.
-To launch the compiled file you will need to pass input XML file as an argument.
-Output file for this project will be placed in the same folder as input file and, by default, will be named `_log.xml`.
-For examlpe, using CMake
+For example, using CMake
 ```bash
 cd PATH_TO_THE_PROJECT
 cmake .
 make
 ```

+## Running
+Make the algorithm work by launching the built executable with the command line argument specifying the location on the input XML-file that encodes the planning task.
+The result of planning in the form of the other XML file will appear in the same folder as input file and, by default, will be named `_log.xml`.
+See more about the input/output files below.

 ## Input and Output files

 Both files are an XML file with a specific structure.